solo-io/wasm/tools/wasme/cli/docs/content/reference/cli/wasme_init.md

 ```
       --disable-prompt            Disable the interactive prompt if a required parameter is not passed.
 If set to true and one of the required flags is not provided, wasme CLI will return an error.
   -h, --help                      help for init
       --language string           The programming language with which to create the filter.
-Supported languages are: [cpp rust assemblyscript]
+Supported languages are: [cpp rust assemblyscript tinygo]
       --platform string           The name of the target platform against which to build.
 Supported platforms are: [gloo istio]
       --platform-version string   The version of the target platform against which to build.
 Supported Istio versions are: [1.5.x 1.6.x].
 Supported Gloo versions are: [1.3.x 1.5.x]
 ```